boldbi/bold-bi-docs/docs/faq/how-to-restrict-the-bold-bi-site-embed-into-iframe.md

 # How to restrict embedding Bold BI site using an iFrame?

-In order to prevent embedding a Bold BI site into another application using an iFrame, the X-Frame-Options must be set to Deny in the response header.
+To restrict embedding Bold BI site into another application using an iFrame, we have to set the X-Frame-Options as Deny in the response header.

- Currently, the [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) Header is not added in the Bold BI Application as [iFrame based embedding](/embedding-options/iframe-embedding/embedding-a-dashboard/) is one of the types of embedding solutions in our [Embedded BI](/overview/) to embed the dashboards into another application.
+At present [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) Header is not added in the Bold BI Application as [iFrame based embedding](/embedded-bi/iframe-based/dashboard-view-mode/) is one of the types of embedding solutions in our [Embedded BI](/embedded-bi/overview/) to embed the dashboards into another application.

-Follow the steps below to add the X-Frame-Options in the response headers of the Bold BI server.
+Follow the below step to add the X-Frame-Options in response headers of Bold BI server.

-1. Open the Web.config file and add an X-Frame-Options header as shown below within the `system.webServer` module.
+1. Open the Web.config file and add an X-Frame-Options header like below with in `system.webServer` module,

 ```js
     <system.webServer>